dadario10/Data_Modeling_Project/README.md

 **Netflix:** There was a positive linear correlation to the Netflix stocks (increasing), and COVID-19 only enhanced this correlation.
 Since the pandemic, the stocks have steadily decreased for what we theorize to be bad business decisions.
 An example of this is Netflix’s decision to crackdown on password sharing.
 This has caused subscribers to leave the service.

 **Nikola:** From 2018 to 2020, these stocks were not performing well (they were flat lined).
 During COVID-19 however, there was an unprecedented and sharp increase, (especially around Sept.
 2020).
-It’s interesting to note that the stocks took a significant dive again and it appears that they haven’t been able to progress from this position.
+It’s interesting to note that the stocks took a significant dive again and they haven’t been able to progress from this position.

 ## Resources
 The following resources were leveraged in this project: